mmamaev/timeboard/doc/source/making_a_timeboard.rst

 default_selector : function, optional
     The selector function for the default schedule.
-This is the function which takes one argument - label of a workshift, and returns True if this is an on duty workshift, False otherwise.
+This is the function which takes one argument - label of a workshift and returns True if this is an on duty workshift, False otherwise.
     If not supplied, the function that returns ``bool(label)`` is used.